-- 12.13.1 If the nomination is rejected at any step, the nomination, along with the reason for rejection, must be returned (in writing or by email) to the sponsor within 30 days, with a copy sent to all in the review chain below, as well as one step above the rejecting party. - 12.13.2 The rejection of the nomination may be appealed by the sponsor within 30 days of receipt of the rejection notification. - 12.13.3 The appeal by the sponsor must be filed with the next level higher than the party who initially rejected the nomination. - 12.13.4 A second rejection shall follow the same process defined in 120.13.1 and no further appeal may be pursued by the sponsor. - 12.13.5 The nomination may not be resubmitted for 12 months from the date of final rejection. - 12.13.6 In the event an awards request is denied for the first time by the National Awards Coordinator, the sponsor who submitted the award can request that the submission, along with the reason for the rejection be sent to the National Awards Committee for a final appeal.
-Within 30 days of this request for appeal, the National Awards Coordinator will be required to forward the submission, along with the reasons for denial to all members of the National Awards Committee but excluding the Division Awards Advisor of the nominee's division and excluding the National Awards Coordinator.
+- 1. If the nomination is rejected at any step, the nomination, along with the reason for rejection, must be returned (in writing) to the sponsor within 30 days, with a copy sent to all in the review chain below, as well as one step above the rejecting party. - 2.
+The rejection of the nomination may be appealed by the sponsor within 30 days of receipt of the rejection notification. - 3.
+The appeal by the sponsor must be filed with the next level higher than the party who initially rejected the nomination. - 4.
+A second rejection shall follow the same process defined in Section 12.13, and no further appeal may be pursued by the sponsor. - 5.
+The nomination may not be resubmitted for 12 months from the date of final rejection. - 6.
+In the event an awards nomination is denied for the first time by the national awards advisor, the sponsor who submitted the award can request that the submission, along with the reason for rejection, be sent to the National Awards Committee for a final appeal.
+Within 30 days of the request for appeal, the national awards advisor will forward the submission, along with the reason(s) for denial, to all members of the National Awards Committee, excluding the division awards advisor of the nominee's division and the national awards advisor.
+Each National Awards Committee member will analyze the rejected submission and return a decision to the national office within two weeks, indicating their acceptance or denial of the submission, along with a brief synopsis of the reason(s) for their decision.
+The final disposition of the appeal will be based upon a simple majority vote of the polled National Awards Committee.
 Each polled National Awards Committee member will analyze the rejected submission and return a decision to the National office within 2 weeks indicating their acceptance or denial of the submission along with a brief synopsis of the reasons for their decision.
 The final disposition of the appeal will be based upon a simple majority vote of the polled National Awards Committee.